Employee Engagement Survey: A Catalyst for Cultural Transformation

 Driving Data-Informed Decisions: Effective employee surveys generate data that guide decision-making.
 By analysing responses, companies can identify trends, areas of concern, and opportunities for improvement.
 A survey can highlight whether employees feel supported by leadership, have growth opportunities, or believe in the company’s vision.

-Recognition for example - boosts engagement, with 69% of workers saying it motivates them.
+Recognition, for example, boosts engagement, with 69% of workers saying it motivates them.

 Engaged employees are 87% less likely to leave their jobs, and organisations that actively engage staff see an 18% reduction in turnover.

-Employees often don’t engage with internal surveys due to lack of action, with disengaged employees facing 48% increased daily stress
+Employees often don’t engage with internal surveys due to a lack of action, with disengaged employees facing 48% increased daily stress

 At The Woohoo Company, we consistently achieve an average of 82% participation across our clients.
 An average benchmark for a good response rate is between 70-80%.
 One reason for this success is that employees feel more comfortable being honest when working with us as an independent consultant.
 This trust results in more candid responses, allowing us to provide our clients with authentic, actionable insights.

-The Woohoo Company's Approach to Successful Surveys
+The Woohoo Company’s Success With Engagement Surveys

 At The Woohoo Co., we don’t just collect data; we use it as a foundation for cultural transformation.
 Our tailored approach includes: